carpentries-incubator/python_packaging/episodes/05-publishing.Rmd

 We'll see that it contains our package along with a second directory `epi_models-0.1.0.dist-info`, which contains package metadata such as our license and README file.
-Note that we should remove the unzipped directories before the upload stage.
+Note that we should remove the unzipped directories from `./dist` before the upload stage.

-The second file `build` created is a `.tar.gz` file -- a gzip compressed tarball.
+The second file `build` created is a `.tar.gz` file -- a gzip-compressed tarball.
 This is a 'source distribution', which is used as a backup by `pip` if it can't find a suitable wheel file to install.